 My first popular book in English, Dragon Songs, was published in October 2013.
 Finding Mammals was published in Peterson Field Guides series in April 2015.
 Wildlife Spectacles was published in October 2016.

-Reptile Social Behavior, with Gordon Burghardt and Sean Doody, is to be published in 2017-2018 by John Hopkins University Press.
+Secret Societies: the Social Life of Reptiles, with Gordon Burghardt and Sean Doody, is to be published in 2020 by John Hopkins University Press.
 This will be a scientific monograph, but we are doing our best to make it interesting for amateur naturalists as well as professional biologists.